I have noticed that more and more people are turning to INTERMITTENT FASTING as a way to quickly SHED all the stubborn body fat.

 Intermittent fasting is no different.

 If you take insulin or other medications to help manage your diabetes.
-And you dive headfirst into eating MUCH less than normal… you’re blood glucose levels might drop TOO low.
+And you dive headfirst into eating MUCH less than normal… your blood glucose levels might drop TOO low.

 This is known as ‘hypoglycemia.’
 Which comes with a host of symptoms – The most common being shakiness, a rapid heartbeat, chills, drowsiness and nausea.